pkaig/Rotorflight-Docs/docs/configurator/tabs/configuration.md

 Change the roll, pitch and yaw gyro alignment value until the model on the status page moves in the same direction as the gyro board.

-A method of determining what settings to use:
-* set Roll, Pitch and Yaw values to 0 degrees.
-* set Gyro alignment to CW-0 degrees.
-* Move the FC around until the movement of the FC matches the movement of the helicopter on the "Status" page.
-You may have to "reset Z axis".
-* Now take note of how you have to rotate/flip the board in order to get the FC oriented in the way you wish to mount it in the helicopter.
-An example would be that you have to rotate the board 180 and flip.
-You would chose 'CW180 Flip' in the Gyro alignment dropdown.

 ![Configuration Tab](../img/config-sens-align.png)

 ## Accelerometer Trim